vboursinos/JetFuelView/ReadMe.txt

     StartJetFuelExplorerDirect to connect to a single amps instance

-Note if your amps has no authentication then just pass in any username and password this is ignored safely
+Note if your amps has no authentication then just pass in any username and password this is ignored safely Optional features
+    Add overrideEnvironment in your config it you want to override the enviroment variable.
+You will need to add one value per server eg overrideEnvironment=PROD,UAT,PROD,UAT